steffen-schumacher/godot-nested-saving-loading/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Godot 3.5 nested saving and loading plugin is a small library (only 131 lines of code) which implements saving and loading with the possibility of saving nested Nodes, which each have their own distinct state.
+Nested saving and loading plugin for Godot 3.5 is a small library (only 131 lines of code) which implements saving and loading with the possibility of saving nested Nodes, which each have their own distinct state.

 <p align="right">(<a href="#top">back to top</a>)</p>